 - a.
 Scheduling should respond to data (refer to Strategic Goal 1 regarding importance of SEPs). - b.
-Develop and implement a plan to bring teaching and counseling faculty together to understand SEPs and how to use the available information more effectively for planning curriculum, scheduling courses, and ensuring student success

-- c.
-Define GCCD's core programming based on empirical evidence, SLOs, and other quantitative and observational data, and assess potential impact on programs before offerings are reduced in size and scope (e.g., summer session) - d.
-Reduce attrition rates of the 50% of freshmen who do not persist.
-Analyze data to gain a better understanding regarding the barriers to success.
-(Note: This action step relates to Strategic Goal 1 regarding persistence.) - e.
+Develop and implement a plan to bring teaching and counseling faculty together to understand SEPs and how to use the available information more effectively for planning curriculum, scheduling courses, and ensuring student success - c.
+Define GCCD's core programming based on empirical evidence, SLOs, and other quantitative and observational data, and assess potential impact on programs before offerings are reduced in size and scope (e.g., summer session) - e.
 Analyze available data and follow-up with international and non-resident students to understand why the number of international students has declined and what strategies or offerings might entice them to attend GCCD - f.
-Explore, develop, assess, implement, and monitor innovative teaching/learning based on proven SLOs program review data - Teaching/Learning Center Faculty Center for Learning and Teaching - · Academic support programs and centers - Supplemental instruction - · Revisit the implementation and institutionalization of coaching/mentoring/collaborative learning model - · Assess resource allocation to maximize student success - Educate faculty on Core Competencies

-3.1.2.
-Decision-making with external considerations - community and business trends and needs Solicit and consider community trends and needs in decision-making

-- a.
-Refer to the demographic trends and community survey results, compiled in Fall 2009 for this project, in making decisions for 2010-2011; update the input routinely Analyze and respond to demographic trends and results from community surveys and/or forums to inform college decision-making - 3.2 Improve and Increase the Use of SEPs and PeopleSoft for Instructional Planning (Note: Strategic Goal 1 outlines the importance of SEPs from a student success perspective.
+Explore, develop, assess, implement, and monitor innovative teaching/learning based on proven program review data - Faculty Center for Learning and Teaching - Academic support programs and centers - Supplemental instruction - · Revisit the implementation and institutionalization of coaching/mentoring/collaborative learning model - · Assess resource allocation to maximize student success - Educate faculty on Core Competencies - 3.1.2.
+Solicit and consider community trends and needs in decision-making - a.
+Analyze and respond to demographic trends and results from community surveys and/or forums to inform college decision-making - 3.2 Improve and Increase the Use of SEPs and PeopleSoft for Instructional Planning (Note: Strategic Goal 1 outlines the importance of SEPs from a student success perspective.
 Strategic Goal 3 focuses on the use of SEPs from a faculty, scheduling, and planning perspective.)